To register for the EyeOnWater portal website service, visit HERE. For instructions on how to complete the registration

-This system is located in the community of Grandview Properties, a residential development just west of Balfour.
+This system is located in the residential development commonly known as Grandview Properties, just a 5 minute drive west of Balfour.
 This system is within RDCK Electoral Area E.

 The Grandview Properties Water System draws water from Kootenay Lake--an abundant source of water.
 The water is pumped from the lakeshore uphill to a reservoir.

 Grandview Properties Water System uses a SCADA (System Control and Data Acquisition) system to electronically monitor water quality, treatment, flow, etc. Treatment for the system includes: media filtration and cartridge filteration for turbidity reduction; ultraviolet light for disinfections/inactivation of microbiological components; and, chlorination treatment for disinfection of bateria and viruses.

 This system has two storage components, a lower reservoir with 233,000 L capacity, which meets the anticipated maximum daily demand for 49 connections, as well as fire storage, emergency provisions, and flux volume.
 The system also includes an upper reservoir with a 252,000L capacity to meet the same requirements for an additional 29 connections.

 This system has sufficient capacity to meet the requirement for rural fire-fighting demand.
 There are seven hydrants on the system.
 The Fire Underwriters Survey has reviewed the system and is now recognized as having a Dwelling Protection grade.
 Subscribing insurance providers can get water system grading information from Fire Underwriters Survey.

 This system would be more financially sustainable at a higher occupancy rate.
 It is anticipated that more homes will be built and connected to the water system in the near future.